oisdk/Argo/Documentation/Relationships.md

 }
 ```

-And the json looks like this:
+And the JSON looks like this:

 ```
 {